dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 ![image](sociallogins/_static/FBOAuthSetup.png)

 * Enter your base URI with *signin-facebook* appended into the **Valid OAuth Redirect URIs** field.
 For example, `https://localhost:44320/signin-facebook`.

-  When deploying the site you'll need to register a new public url.

   > [!NOTE]
+  > When deploying the site you'll need to register a new public url.

+  > [!NOTE]
   > You don't need to configure **signin-facebook** as a route in your app.
-The Facebook middleware will automatically intercept requests at this route and handle them to implement the OAuth flow.
+The Facebook middleware automatically intercepts requests at this route and handles them to implement the OAuth flow.

 * Make a note of your `App ID` and your `App Secret` before dismissing this page so that you can add both into your ASP.NET Core app later in this tutorial.